aws/amazon-ec2-instance-selector/README.md

       --gpus-min int                                   Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
       --hibernation-support                            Hibernation supported
       --hypervisor string                              Hypervisor: [xen or nitro]
+      --inference-accelerators int                     Total Number of inference accelerators (Example: 4) (sets --inference-accelerators-min and -max to the same value)
+      --inference-accelerators-max int                 Maximum Total Number of inference accelerators (Example: 4) If --inference-accelerators-min is not specified, the lower bound will be 0
+      --inference-accelerators-min int                 Minimum Total Number of inference accelerators (Example: 4) If --inference-accelerators-max is not specified, the upper bound will be infinity
       --instance-storage string                        Amount of local instance storage (Example: 4 GiB) (sets --instance-storage-min and -max to the same value)
       --instance-storage-max string                    Maximum Amount of local instance storage (Example: 4 GiB) If --instance-storage-min is not specified, the lower bound will be 0
       --instance-storage-min string                    Minimum Amount of local instance storage (Example: 4 GiB) If --instance-storage-max is not specified, the upper bound will be infinity